skiphansen/panog2_ldr/README.md

 If autoerase is on flash is erased automatically as needed.

-For compatibility with the stock Pano flash partitioning user applications can be flashed as the "golden" bitstream at address 0x40000.
+For compatibility with the stock Pano flash partitioning it is suggested that user applications be flashed at address 0x900000 for rev B and at address 0x40000 for rev C.

 Please see [SPI-Flash-memory-maps](https://github.com/tomverbeure/panologic-g2/wiki/SPI-Flash-memory-maps)
 for details.